Btec results day 2024: what to expect

-- Similarly, most Btec students couple part-time/full-time work with study, which also shows good time-management skills.
+- Similarly, most Btec students combine part-time or full-time work with study, which also shows good time-management skills.

-- Where Level 3 students have focused on one specific subject (compared with A-level students who split their attention across three or more subjects), they may benefit from having explored wider topics and themes within that discipline.
+- Level 3 students have focused on one specific subject (compared with A-level students who split their attention across three or more) and may benefit from having explored wider topics and themes within that field.

 - Btec students are likely to have gained relevant work experience as part of their course.
-You may have worked on live briefs with employers, for example, among other tasks and responsibilities.
-You can use these to illustrate insights you've gained and how you've engaged with a subject.
+For example, you may have worked on live briefs with employers.
+You can use any tasks or responsibilites to show the insights you've gained and how you've engaged with a subject.